 Master of Business Administration, University of Chicago, USA

-Mr Ho is currently the Managing Director of Pacific Asset Management (S) Pte Ltd, and an investment advisor to Blue Edge Advisors Pte Ltd. Mr Ho was previously the General Manager and Managing Director of Bankers Trust Company, Singapore.
-He currently serves as a Non-executive Director of DBS Group Holdings Ltd, Singapore Power Limited and Mount Alvernia Hospital, and Non-executive Chairman of Fullerton Funds Management Company Limited.
+Mr Ho is the MD of Pacific Asset Management (S) Pte Ltd, and an Advisor to Blue Edge Advisors Pte Ltd. His previous employment and board membership includes Bankers Trust Company, Singapore and Singapore Power Limited.
+He currently serves as a non-executive director of DBS Group Holdings Ltd, DBS Bank Ltd and Mount Alvernia Hospital, and non-executive Chairman of Fullerton Funds Management Company Limited.

-Mr Ho is a member of the Remuneration Committee and the Nomination Committee.
+He was recently appointed as member of the Urban Renewal Authority of Singapore (URA) Investment Committee.
+Mr Ho is a member of the Remuneration Committee and Nomination Committee.